 The former Australian Kangaroos and Queensland Origin winger turned Rugby Union coach guru.
-Currently the head coach of Irish side, Ulster, as part of a long coaching stint in Europe.
+Currently the head coach of English side, London Irish, as part of a long coaching stint in Europe.

 Les Kiss joined Ireland as defence coach in 2009 and, by the end of his first season in the job, the men in Emerald Green jerseys were Six Nations and Grand Slam champions.
 The Grand Slam victory was Ireland’s first in 61 years.

-Five years later – in March 2014 – Kiss, the former Australian Kangaroos and Queensland Origin winger-turned-rugby union defence coach guru, played a significant role in Ireland claiming a second Six Nations championship when the men in Emerald Green scored a thrilling 22-20 victory over France in Paris.
+Roll on five years – to March 2014 – and Kiss, the former Australian Kangaroos and Queensland Origin winger-turned-rugby union defence coach guru, played a pivotal role in Ireland claiming a second Six Nations championship when Ireland scored a thrilling 22-20 victory over France in Paris.

 Then, one year later – in March 2015 – Ireland retained the Six Nations crown with a 40-10 win over Scotland in Edinburgh, fighting off final round challenges on points difference from England and France.